apache/cloudstack-documentation/source/developersguide/developer_guide.rst

 ====================================================

 This guide is aimed at CloudStack developers who need to build the code.
-These instructions are valid on a Ubuntu 12.04 and CentOS 6.4 systems and were tested with the 4.2 release of Apache CloudStack.
-Instructions adapted for Ubuntu 18.04 and CloudStack 4.11 are also available.
+These instructions are valid on a Ubuntu 18.04 and CentOS 7 systems and were tested with the 4.11 release of Apache CloudStack.
 Please adapt them if you are on a different operating system or using a newer/older version of CloudStack.
 This book is composed of the following sections: